embracenothing/yplusplus/README.md

 This assumes that all your keybinds, crosshair and viewmodel settings are loaded with autoexec.cfg

-All the workouts are created by using cfg files / aliases, there are no other scripts, executables, etc. Feel free to edit the preset cfg files to your liking.
+All the workouts are created by using cfg files/aliases, there are no other scripts, executables, etc. Feel free to edit the preset cfg files to your liking.
+All keybinds for each map are located in y++\binds\

 You can create your own presets by using yprac client activity editor, playing them in game and then copying the contents of cfg\yprac\yprac_setting.cfg.